 Don Gum, a Wright “B” Flyer Inc. volunteer, learned about the airplane and brought it to the attention of Wright “B” Flyer, Inventing Flight and the Greene County Commission.
 Wright “B” Flyer proposed acquiring it for static display on Huffman Prairie in 2003 and thereafter.

 Greene County Commission and Inventing Flight funded the acquisition and the airplane was purchased in 2001.
 Since then, the Valentine Flyer has been on display during warm months on the Huffman Prairie Flying Field.
 The Air Force funded the construction of a storage building for the flyer near the flying field, which is located on Wright-Patterson Air Force Base.

 The Valentine Flyer is considerably closer to a replica of a Model B than is our flying look-a-like (Brownbird aka No. 001).
 The Valentine Flyer uses wing warping to bank the aircraft (as did the original Wright B), but uses a Ford Model A auto engine instead of an original Wright engine.

-It is also smaller, which allows it fit inside a standard cargo container for shipment.
-This makes it easier and much less costly to ship than No. 001, so in 2008 it was shipped to England for static display at the Farnborough International Air Show.
+It is also smaller, which allows it to fit inside a standard cargo container for shipment.
+This makes it easier and much less costly to ship than No. 001, so in 2008, it was shipped to England for static display at the Farnborough International Air Show.

 In 2010, Wright “B” Flyer volunteers restored it to running condition and taxied it under its own power, apparently for the first time since it was used for the movie.
 It was packed in a cargo box and hauled to Fort Sam Houston in San Antonio Texas for the 100th anniversary of Army Lt.
 Benjamin Foulois’ first solo flight there on March 2, 1910.